Elizabeth Báthory: Veracity of accusations

-Beginning in the 1980s, scholars have questioned the truthfulness of the claims against Bathory.
-Several authors, such as László Nagy and Irma Szádeczky-Kardoss, have argued that Elizabeth Báthory was a victim of a politically-motivated frameup.
+Beginning in the 1980s, scholars have questioned the truthfulness of the claims against Báthory.
+Several authors, such as László Nagy and Irma Szádeczky-Kardoss, have argued that Elizabeth Báthory was a victim of a politically motivated frameup.
 Nagy argued that the proceedings against Báthory were largely politically motivated, possibly due to her extensive wealth and ownership of large areas of land in Hungary, which increased after the death of her husband.
-At that time, Hungary was embroiled in religious and political conflicts, especially relating to the wars with the Ottoman Empire, the spread of Protestantism and the extension of Habsburg power and political centralization at the expense of the military and political power of Austria and Hungary's noble houses.
+At that time, Hungary was embroiled in religious and political conflicts, especially relating to the wars with the Ottoman Empire, the spread of Protestantism, and the extension of Habsburg power and political centralization at the expense of the military and political power of Austria and Hungary's noble houses.
 The Habsburgs were Catholic and Báthory was a Calvinist.
 Her nephew, Prince Gábor Báthory, ruled in Transylvania, which was influential in the movement for Ottoman-backed Hungarian independence from Habsburg rule, providing the Imperial Court in Vienna a further motivation to discredit the Báthory family.
 Prince Gábor also desired the throne of Hungary, presenting a threat to King Matthias.
 Elizabeth Báthory's vast land holdings included fortresses that could have aided the Transylvanian army if Gábor had sent it to challenge Matthias.
 Matthias, who had originally ordered the investigation into Báthory, owed her a large financial debt, which was cancelled after she was arrested.

 The legalities of the trial were complicated.
 King Matthias believed that if Erzsébet received the death penalty, her property would cede to the Crown and his debts would be cancelled.
-By January of 1611 he was angered that the death penalty was not being discussed against Bathory, based on the proceedings brought by his two notaries to gather testimonies, Mózes Cziráky and András of Keresztúr.
-On January 14, 1611, King Matthias wrote a letter to Count Gyorgy Thurzo expressing his dissatisfaction with the movement of the case, and the need for justice to be brought to Bathory, and for Bathory to be interrogated at Castle Cjesthe.
-The letter said: "We instruct you earnestly and we give you the emergency order as soon as your receive this letter, that you immediately summon this woman Erzsébet Bathory on the said date or through dates of letters to your bondsmen and by warrant of the honorable Chapter of the Metropolitan Church of Esztergom to appear at Castle Cjesthe with leave to discover and discuss her aforementioned immense and outrageous deeds and that the judgement proceed and be carried out in fulfillment of the law, whether she appears personally or sends someone or not, and warn at the front where you set the date and place she personally or by legal representation appear before you.
+By January 1611 he was angered that the death penalty was not being discussed against Báthory, based on the proceedings brought by his two notaries to gather testimonies, Mózes Cziráky and András of Keresztúr.
+On 14 January 1611, King Matthias wrote a letter to Count György Thurzó expressing his dissatisfaction with the movement of the case, and the need for justice to be brought to Báthory, and for her to be interrogated at Castle Csejte.
+The letter said:We instruct you earnestly and we give you the emergency order as soon as your receive this letter, that you immediately summon this woman Erzsébet Báthory on the said date or through dates of letters to your bondsmen and by warrant of the honorable Chapter of the Metropolitan Church of Esztergom to appear at Castle Csejte with leave to discover and discuss her aforementioned immense and outrageous deeds and that the judgement proceed and be carried out in fulfillment of the law, whether she appears personally or sends someone or not, and warn at the front where you set the date and place she personally or by legal representation appear before you.
 Your handling of the matter, however, given the insistence of the parties involved, has to be done in accordance with the law.
-Anything else shall not proceed."
-This letter explains how King Matthias and Thurzo were not on the same page, regarding how to proceed with Bathory after her arrest.
+Anything else shall not proceed.This letter explains how King Matthias and Thurzó were not on the same page regarding how to proceed with Báthory after her arrest.